-To make an initial investment, submit a completed application form and all account opening documentation (such as all required tax and antimoney laundering information) to the transfer agent (see page 55).
-If you place your request by fax, you must follow up by mailing a paper copy to the administration agent (see page 55).
-Once an account has been opened, you can place additional orders by fax or letter.
+To make an initial investment, submit a completed application form and all account opening documentation (such as all required tax and anti-money laundering information) to the transfer agent (see page 57).
+If you place your request by fax, you must follow up by mailing a paper copy to the administration agent (see page 57).
+Once an account has been opened, you can place additional orders by fax, letter or via the transfer agent's online portal TAP.